 A new vision for global health should expand upon this renewed emphasis on primary health care and community health, while centering the needs of the communities they serve, to build a future where everyone, everywhere can get the care they need when and where they want it.

-As global leaders develop new health strategies, the voices and needs of the most vulnerable communities, along with the national plans, strategies, and aspirations of their countries, should be considered.
+As global leaders develop new health strategies, the voices and needs of the most vulnerable communities, along with the national plans, strategies, and aspirations of their countries, should be prioritized.
 Indeed, many countries today are demanding it.
-The power of a new vision for global health lies in connecting these two pieces and prioritizing what countries, communities, and people want and need.
+The power of a new vision for global health lies in effectively connecting, integrating, and implementing these two pieces.

 Expanded coalitions and integrated approaches